mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ## Timezone Type Safety

+TODO move this somewhere as an alternative example for the type shizzle

 The concept of using the type system to reduce a whole classes of errors in code without resorting to excessive tests, can be applied to many domains.
 Recently, I was late for a talk I was doing at a meetup in London, because a certain website's "Export to Google Calendar" feature didn't take timezones into account.
 Timezone bugs are not only a nuisance to a regular traveler like myself, but can have dire consequences.

 Haskell's Time library has separate types for `UTCTime` and `ZonedTime`, and offers functions to convert between them.
 This gives guarantees from the compiler that a programmer can not easily mix them up, or implicitly converts between them.
 Ideally, your code should use `UTCTime` everywhere, and only convert to and from `ZonedTime` when human users are involved.
 It should be easy enough to build something like this in object oriented languages.

 ## Conclusion

+TODO maybe recap: we though it was a simple generic subdomain, then it became big but also much more adapted to our specfic problems. probably a supporting subdomain. then it we figured we could move chunks to separate contexts.

 In many environments, dealing with money is too critical to be regarded as a Generic Subdomain.
 Different projects have different needs and expectations of how money will be handled.
 If money matters, you need to build a model that fits your specific problem space like a glove.
 Some of the tools in our belt are small composable building blocks, making the implicit explicit, and using the type system to our advantage.
 You might end up with something entirely different.